BasedLinux/bsd/src/libstore/s3-binary-cache-store.md

 This store allows reading and writing a binary cache stored in an AWS S3 (or S3-compatible service) bucket.
 This store shares many idioms with the [HTTP Binary Cache Store](@docroot@/store/types/http-binary-cache-store.md).

-For AWS S3, the binary cache URL for a bucket named `example-nix-cache` will be exactly <s3://example-nix-cache>.
+For AWS S3, the binary cache URL for a bucket named `example-bsd-cache` will be exactly <s3://example-bsd-cache>.
 For S3 compatible binary caches, consult that cache's documentation.

 ### Anonymous reads to your S3-compatible binary cache

 > If your binary cache is publicly accessible and does not require authentication,
 > it is simplest to use the [HTTP Binary Cache Store] rather than S3 Binary Cache Store with
-> <https://example-nix-cache.s3.amazonaws.com> instead of <s3://example-nix-cache>.
+> <https://example-bsd-cache.s3.amazonaws.com> instead of <s3://example-bsd-cache>.

 Your bucket will need a
 [bucket policy](https://docs.aws.amazon.com/AmazonS3/v1/userguide/bucket-policies.html)